Your Labour Councillors for Poulton South

 Cllr.
 Clem Lawton

 Poulton with Fearnhead Parish Council meets every month at Poulton Fearnhead Community and Youth Centre, Insall Road, Padgate (adjacent to the local shopping centre).
 Meetings are open to the public and anyone is welcome to attend.
-The dates and times are as follows:

 You can contact any of your Labour parish councillors - along with Colin and Lottie - by calling 01925 419 481.

 - PCSOs making a difference in Poulton South

 At their February meeting, Poulton-with-Fearnhead Parish Councillors heard a police report from PC Darren Burns.

 It was noted that the Parish Council-funded PCSO continues to make a significant impact in the area supporting the neighbourhood team with reducing crime, and February's figures were testament to this.

 Councillors had questions and gave feedback, and both welcomed the figures and thanked the Police for working with the local community.

 The Parish Council was eager to promote initiatives with the police which are assisting with improvements in reducing crime locally, and include Cheshire Police Alert – where registered users can subscribe to receive community information as e-mail, text or voicemail to your landline.